kurron/jvm-development-environment/README.md

 such that it points to an Ansible project on GitHub, the plays will be run and the changes applied.
 For example `export USER_PLAYS=kurron/ansible-pull-desktop-tweaks.git` will result in [this playbook](https://github.com/kurron/ansible-pull-desktop-tweaks) getting run.
-If the environment variable does not exist, the custom provisioning step is not run.
+If the environment variable does not exist, the custom provisioning step is not run. **Important: use a copy of the project if you decide to apply customizations.**  If you reference this project, you will get somebody else's customizations, including Git configuration, which most certainly do not want.

 ## Gather Docker Container Metrics
 `sudo csysdig -pc` will fire up the sysdig tool.
 Use `F2` to switch to the container view and see how each container is using